rgero/Fajita/README.md

 - Secretly adding a video to the queue

 All of these events are being set to a custom backend which sends them to a custom built front end so that we can have a customized viewing experience with our friend groups.

+This project is written in Typescript with React.